mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ### Using the `sx` experimental syntax

-If you are not familiar with the `sx` prop, make sure you first check out [the concept around it](/system/the-sx-prop/) and [the difference with the `styled` utility](/system/styled/#difference-with-the-sx-prop).
+If you are not familiar with the `sx` prop, it consists of a shortcut for defining custom styles that access the theme object.
+The property is a superset of the CSS that packages all the style functions.
+To learn more about [the concept behind it](/system/the-sx-prop/) and [how it differs from the `styled` utility](/system/styled/#difference-with-the-sx-prop).

-To have a similar shorthand CSS notation to the `sx` prop but within the theme, you can use `sx` inside the `stylesOverrides`.
+You can use the `sx` prop inside the `styleOverrides` key to modify styles within the theme using shorthand CSS notation.

 {{"demo": "GlobalThemeOverrideSx.js", "defaultCodeOpen": false}}